osmbe/osm-welcome-tool/README.md

 You can see a live instance for [Belgium](https://welcome.osm.be/).

-# Prerequisites
+# Requirements

-* Have a web server with PHP installed and at least 50 MB of free space.
+* PHP 7.0.30 or later
+* PHP-OAuth 2.0.2 or later

 # Installing